RapidRiskAssessment/website/docs/primer.md

 A typical Threat Scenario is constructed as such:

 `[`<span class="risk risk-low">low</span>, <span class="risk risk-medium">medium</span>, <span class="risk risk-high">high</span>, <span class="risk risk-maximum">maximum</span>`] [Attacker/Actor]` compromises `[asset/system/service/project]` with `[vulnerability]` which causes `[description of impact, with standard level justification]`.

+See [Threat Scenarios](threat_scenarios) for more details on how to create Threat Scenarios.

 ## Control scoring